The deepest truth is found by means of a simple story.

 Finally, consider the interactional process itself and note any difficulties.
 Does the interview feel strained?
 Is there a give and take to the conversation?
 Is there a lack or overuse of eye contact?
 Is the interview formal, collegial, parent–child, or charged?

 Synthesize the multiple bits of personal data, gathered throughout the interview, into a psychosocial story or theme.
-This ordinarily is quite straightforward.
-Identify the major issues and summarize them ...
+This ordinarily is quite straightforward. ...